 In addition to extra spaces, if your data contains line breaks and other non-printing characters, you can use the TRIM function in combination with CLEAN to delete the first 32 non-printing characters in the 7-bit ASCII code system.

-For example, you want to remove spaces, line breaks, and other unwanted characters from cell A1, use this formula:
+For example, if you want to remove spaces, line breaks, and other unwanted characters from cell A1, use this formula: